mi3nts/biometricSpeechAnalysis/transcription_model/README.md

 Use `python initial_model.py` to run the model.

+This was made using Pytorch Lightning (which uses Pytorch on the backend while providing useful training routines/functionality such as a training dashboard and specific sampling methods).

 How the code is set up:
  - `initial_model.py` = contains the main model training routine
  - `model_utils.py` = contains the associated Pytorch/Pytorch Lightning modules that make up the model/dataset/optimizer